anthony-c-martin/azure-resource-manager-rpc/v1.0/Addendum.md

 1. westus.cache.api.azure.com, eastus.cache.api.azure.com
 2. westus.redis.cache.api.azure.com

+If a Resource Provider is creating resources on behalf of a customer the resource location should match the location of the resource group.
+This will co-locate the resource data in the RP and the resource metadata in ARM within the same region thus reducing the exposure to regional failures.

 ## Nested Resources ##

 The RPC supports registering "nested" resource types for an RP with this format: